ImageMagick/Usage-Markdown/distorts/index.md

 Both give information on the distortion process and can be used to extract extra information for use in other distortions of the same type.
 For a more complex example of using this information see [Perspective Internals](#perspective_internals) and [Bilinear Internals](#bilinear_internals) below.
-Also for a example of using an FX command for image distortion see [FX Image Resizing](../transform/#fx_resize).
+Also for an example of using an FX command for image distortion see [FX Image Resizing](../transform/#fx_resize).

 The extra '`0.5`' additions and subtractions in the above is needed to convert 'pixel coordinates' into 'image coordinates', and is required for correct mathematical handling of image distortions.
 See [Image vs Pixel Coordinates](#control_coordinates) below.